godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

-ive notice my cm5116000 will always crash hung the machine when reaching 100% if in x11 , but not in wayland (if not all 4 core/processor shoots to 100% , memory and swap looks normal tho ) i also had to systrace and tee while building and showhow that worked but not without , go figure maybe its heavy for the sdcard..
+ive notice my cm5116000 will always crash hung the machine when reaching 100% if in x11 , but not in wayland (if not all 4 core/processor shoots to 100% , memory and swap looks normal tho ) i also had to systrace and tee while building and somehow that worked but not without , go figure maybe its heavy for the sdcard..

 IE for my tx16s that have lsm6ds33 gyro on the external port i would